Ruoq1/SpamDetector/README.md

 DataSet:  http://nlp.cs.aueb.gr/software_and_datasets/Enron-Spam/index.html

-Do not directly push to main
+Do not directly push to main.
 Have your own feature branch.
 If not sure how to do, ask CHATGPT

 TODOs and DDLs